Employees

 Employment agreements, often called contracts

-Your employer must give you a written employment agreement (also called a contract) that sets out the terms and conditions of your job.
+Your employer must give you a written (also called a contract) that sets out the terms and conditions of your job.
 This can be an individual agreement, or a collective agreement if you are a member of a union.

 Employment agreements